demhademha/tweak-development-guide/chapter-1.md

 ## unc0ver, chimera and  electra (devices not using the procursus bootstrap)
 1. Go to halo_michael's repo: (https://halo-michael.github.io/repo) and install "localssh"
 2. Install "openssh" (unc0ver users go to the bingner repo, electra and chimera jailbreak users go to the chimera repo)
-3. Open settings, > tap the I icon next to the wifi you are connected and remember the IP address, for example, 192.168.0.24 (yours might be different)
-4. Open ish,
-5. Type `apk add openssh`
-6. After it finishes, type `ssh localhost -p2222`
-7. It'll say "the authenticity of xxx can't be established" type "yes"
-8. It'll say root@localhost  password
-9. The default password is `alpine`
-10. It'll now say your device name followed by the word root
-11. You've successfully logged into your device using ssh

-## procursus based jailbreaks (odyssey, odysseyra1n)

-1. Install "openssh" (go to the procursus repo)
-2. Open ish,
+3. Open ish
-3. Type `apk add openssh`
+4. Type `apk add openssh`
-4. After it finishes, type `ssh localhost -p2222`
+5. After it finishes, type `ssh localhost -p2222`
 6. It'll say "the authenticity of xxx can't be established" type "yes"
 7. It'll say root@localhost password
 8. The default password is `alpine`
 9. It'll now say your device name followed by the word root
 10. You've successfully logged into your device using ssh

+## procursus based jailbreaks (odyssey, odysseyra1n)
+1. Install "openssh" (go to the procursus repo)
+2. Open ish
+3. Type `apk add openssh`
+4. After it finishes, type `ssh localhost -p2222`
+5. It'll say "the authenticity of xxx can't be established" type "yes"
+6. It'll say root@localhost password
+7. The default password is `alpine`
+8. It'll now say your device name followed by the word root
+9. You've successfully logged into your device using ssh

 ## Connecting from a laptop over wifi
 1. Install "openssh" (you will need to know how to install this for your own os)